 Clinical and teaching areas of interest include culturally responsive assessment and intervention for pediatric speech and language disorders, augmentative and alternative communication (AAC), and reading and writing intervention in the school-age population.

-Alisha has worked as a bilingual speech-language pathologist in the New York City Department of Education, as a provider of Early Intervention services, and in the private sector, providing monolingual and bilingual (English/Spanish) diagnostic and therapeutic services for children and adolescents with a wide variety of speech and language disorders and emotional, physical, intellectual, and developmental disabilities.
-She has served as a clinical externship supervisor for Speech-Language Pathology graduate students completing their school-based practicum, and as a supervisor of SLP Clinical Fellows working towards New York State licensure.
+Alisha has worked as a bilingual speech-language pathologist in the New York City Department of Education, as a provider of Early Intervention services, and in the private sector, providing culturally responsive and bilingual (English/Spanish) diagnostic and therapeutic services for children and adolescents with a wide variety of speech and language disorders and emotional, physical, intellectual, and developmental disabilities.
+She has served as a clinical field placement supervisor for Communication Sciences and Disorders graduate students completing their school-based practicum, and as a supervisor of SLP Clinical Fellows working towards New York State licensure.